Myristica insipida: Description

 Myristica insipida is a small, single-stemmed tree usually growing up to 16 m in height but it may reach 25 m in certain conditions.
 The trunk is cylindrical and straight, in mature trees it may exceed 30 cm DBH.
 The bark is dark brown with numerous fine vertical fissures.
 As with other members of the family, this species displays the distinctive habit known as "myristicaceous branching", in which up to five primary branches are produced in a whorl from the trunk at regular intervals (see Gallery).
 The branches extend horizontally from the trunk and the twigs carrying the leaves are also held in a horizontal plane, creating a layered appearance.

 The exstipulate leaves are simple and alternate, dark green and glabrous (hairless) on the upper surface, much paler and glabrescent (almost glabrous) underneath, with 6 to 14 pairs of lateral or secondary veins.
 They are elliptic to ovate in shape, often with an acuminate tip (commonly called a "drip tip").
 They are variable in size, from 2–7 cm wide by 10–25 cm long.
 The petiole, or leaf-stalk, measures between 5 and 15 mm long and is channelled on the upper side.
 The lateral veins are evident on both sides of the leaf, while the reticulate (net-like) tertiary venation is only visible on the lower surface.
 The buds and new shoots are typically covered in very fine, dense brown hairs.

 This species is dioecious, meaning that staminate (functionally male) flowers and pistillate (functionally female) flowers are produced on separate plants.
 The inflorescences are axillary fascicles (clusters), emanating from a small, persistent, woody tubercle in the leaf axil (see Gallery).
 The male flowers measure up to 6 mm long by 3 mm wide on a pedicel measuring up to 4 mm long.
 Female flowers are up to 4 mm long by 3 mm wide on a 1–1.5 mm pedicel.

 The fruits which follow are a dehiscent capsule measuring between 25 and 45 mm long by 15–25 mm wide.
 They are ellipsoidal in shape and covered in fine, dense mid-brown hairs.
 The large single seed is also ellipsoidal, dark brown in colour and surrounded by a bright-red, net-like aril.

 Phenology

 Flowering appears to occur in response to rain events beginning in the late spring, with those at higher elevations flowering later than those at low elevations, and there may be a second flowering in a reduced number of individuals in the late summer.
 Male plants have been found to flower around 10–17 days earlier, and significantly longer, than female plants.

 Fruits reach maturity around September, when they dehisce and reveal the seed inside.
 Between that time and the beginning of flowering (around 4–6 weeks) the trees put out a flush of new growth.

 Taxonomy

-The species was formally described by the Scottish botanist Robert Brown, and published in his work Prodromus Florae Novae Hollandiae et Insulae Van Diemen in 1810.
+The species was first described by the Scottish botanist Robert Brown, and published in his work Prodromus Florae Novae Hollandiae et Insulae Van Diemen in 1810.